royersa/gameoflife/README.md

 - Tip 3: You don't have to make any changes to the UI
 - Tip 4: The original state of the project is tagged as `start-state`

-## Original state?

-NO, you are not in the original state of the project